Cleeng/mediastore-sdk/README.md

 # Installation

 MediaStore SDK repo is marked as a template so you can easily move it directly to your GitHub account.
-Just use `Use this template` option.
+To do so, login to your Github account and use the template option as shown in the screenshot below.

 <div style="display: flex; align-items: center; flex-direction: column">
   <img src="src/assets/images/readme/use_template.png" style="margin: 20px auto;" alt="Use template button"/>